immunomind/immunarch/README.md

 You can find the list of releases of `immunarch` here: https://github.com/immunomind/immunarch/releases

-## Features
+## Key Features

-1. Fast and easy manipulation of immune repertoire data:
+1. Data agnostic.
+Fast and easy manipulation of immune repertoire data:

     + The package automatically detects the format of your files---no more guessing what format is *that* file, just pass them to the package;